The Emotional Side of Money

 Instead of focusing only on income or budgeting, we work with the stress, avoidance, conflict, or pressure that often sit underneath money.

-Haley White, CPC-I | Certified Financial Therapist | U.S. Air Force Veteran
+Haley White, CPC-I | Financial Therapist | U.S. Air Force Veteran

 What Financial Therapy Is Not